o3de/o3de.org/content/blog/posts/c-stl-algorithms-series-part-2.md

 Author: Tom Hulton-Harrop

-_Disclaimer: The views expressed here are those of the individual author and do not represent those of Game Engine and Developer Services or Amazon._
+_Disclaimer: The views expressed here are those of the individual author and do not represent those of the Open 3D Foundation, Open 3D Engine or individual's respective company._